-- A statement as to what the emergency or dangerous situation is, in specific terms (e.g., chemical spill, active shooter, building fire) including location(s) impacted - A statement providing direction as to what actions the receiver of the message should do to take precautions for their own safety - A statement as to where or when additional information may be obtained
+- A statement as to what the emergency or dangerous situation is, in specific terms (e.g., chemical spill, active shooter, building fire) - A statement providing direction as to what actions the receiver of the message should take to ensure their own safety - A statement as to where or when additional information may be obtained

-The Clery Director (or management designee) will coordinate with campus Public Information Officer to provide updates to the emergency notification with pertinent updates or direction to persons for their safety when new information becomes available.
-Updates will be provided in regular intervals until the emergency has been mitigated or no longer poses an imminent threat, e.g., fire is out and building has re-opened.
+The Chief of Police and/or Clery Director (or management designees) will provide updates to the emergency notification with pertinent updates or direction to persons for their safety when new information becomes available.
+Updates will be provided in regular intervals until the emergency has been mitigated or no longer poses an imminent threat, e.g., fire is out and building has reopened.

-Methods of Distribution
+Methods of Distribution.

 Emergency Notifications will be distributed as quickly as possible in a manner that will likely reach the segment(s) of the on-campus community threatened by the emergency.
 Segmentation will be considered by the Chief of Police (or management designee) by evaluating which persons are likely to be at risk based on the circumstances at the time and notifying those persons.
 Segmentation should not be considered if making this determination would delay issuing the emergency notification.
 The Chief will determine if notification to the larger community is appropriate.
-Distribution methods, including distribution to the larger community, vary depending on the nature of the emergency and may include:
+Distribution methods, including distribution to the larger community, vary from Campus to Campus and depending on the nature of the emergency, may include:

 - A Campus mass notification system, including but not limited to phone, Campus email, or text messaging.
 Systems should provide currently enrolled students, faculty and staff the ability to adjust their subscription preferences to select multiple contact methods from text messages, emails and phone calls, or if desired, to 'opt out' of the service and not receive any notifications

+- Audio/visual message boards

 - Audible alarms/sirens

-- Campus public address systems
+- Campus public address systems7

 - In person or door-to-door notifications in a building or residence halls

 - Local media

 - Social media

-- Other means appropriate under the circumstances
+- Other means appropriate under the circumstances, which campuses may disclose in their ASRs as applicable